guillermo1996/CovCoExpNets/README.md

 data <- dataPreprocess(raw_data, includeSexChromosomes = T)
 ```

-As seen in the example, we can also filter by genes loacted in autosomal
+As seen in the example, we can also filter by genes located in autosomal
 chromosomes.
 The specific covariate to study, the age, also needs to be
 normalized with the `normalize()` function: